-On May 10, 1996, four groups of climbers set out to summit Mount Everest – one group led by Rob Hall of Adventure Consultants, another led by Scott Fischer of Mountain Madness, an expedition organized by the Indo-Tibetan Border Police and a Taiwanese expedition.
+The 1996 Everest Disaster occurred on May 10, 1996 when four groups of climbers set out to summit Mount Everest – one group led by Rob Hall of Adventure Consultants, another led by Scott Fischer of Mountain Madness, an expedition organized by the Indo-Tibetan Border Police and a Taiwanese expedition.
 The day would turn out to be the single most disastrous event in the mountain’s history, killing 8 and injuring others after an unexpected blizzard ravaged the climbers, trapping them high on the mountain.
 The year 2016 marked the 20th anniversary of the 1996 Everest Disaster.

 The tragedy was a result of what some call Summit Fever and the over-commercialization of the mountain which led to delays; at the heart of the disaster, was a decision made by one of the team’s Sherpa guides, his leader’s ambitions and their head guide’s neglectful work ethic that resulted in a life-changing delay that killed 5 of the 8 mountaineers.
 This is what happened on that fateful Summit Bid Day, May 10, 1996.